Shenmue: Shenmue and Shenmue II

 The creator of Shenmue, Yu Suzuki, joined Sega in 1983 and created several successful arcade games, including Hang-On (1985), Out Run (1986) and Virtua Fighter (1993).
 In comparison to arcade games, where the ideal experience was only a few minutes long, Suzuki wanted to make a longer experience.
 In 1996, he and Sega AM2 began developing a Saturn RPG based on the Virtua Fighter series.

 In 1997, development moved to Sega's upcoming console, the Dreamcast, and the Virtua Fighter connection was dropped.
 By the time of the Dreamcast's release in Japan in November 1998, the game had been titled Shenmue.
 Sega advertised Shenmue as belonging to a new genre it termed "full reactive eyes entertainment" or "FREE".
 It became the most expensive game ever developed at the time, reported to have cost US$70 million; in 2011, Suzuki said the figure was closer to $47 million including marketing.
 The development also covered some of Shenmue II (2001), which was completed for a smaller figure, and possibly groundwork for future Shenmue games.

-Shenmue was released on December 29, 1999 in Japan, November 8, 2000 in North America, and December 1, 2000 in Europe.
-Shenmue II was released for Dreamcast in 2001 in Japan and Europe only; an Xbox port followed in 2002 in Japan, Europe and North America.
-Despite attracting positive reviews and a cult following, neither game made a profit and Shenmue III entered a period of development hell lasting over a decade.
+Shenmue was released on December 29, 1999, in Japan, November 8, 2000 in North America, and December 1, 2000, in Europe.
+Shenmue II was released for Dreamcast in 2001 in Japan and Europe only.
+An Xbox port followed in 2002 in Europe and North America.
+Despite attracting positive reviews and a cult following, the games were commercial failures and Shenmue III entered development hell.

 Shenmue Online and Shenmue City

-Suzuki worked on various projects which failed to see release, including Shenmue Online, a PC MMORPG announced in 2004.
+After Shenmue II, Suzuki worked on various projects which failed to see release, including Shenmue Online, a PC MMORPG announced in 2004.
 He established his own development company, Ys Net, in 2008 and left Sega in 2011.
 In 2010, Sega announced Shenmue City, a social game for the Mobage service.
 It was not released outside Japan and was shut down in December 2011.

-Shenmue III and ports
+Shenmue III

 During Sony's presentation at the E3 conference on June 15, 2015, Suzuki announced a Kickstarter crowdfunding campaign for Shenmue III, having licensed the series from Sega.
 Shenmue III became the fastest-funded and the highest-funded video game project in Kickstarter history, reaching its initial $2 million goal in just over nine hours, and earning $6.3 million in total.
 It was released on 19 November 2019 for PlayStation 4 and Windows.